Helping patients find the Follicular Lymphoma

-Massive Bio offers an independent cancer treatment analysis as well as free clinical trial matching for patients with Follicular Lymphoma.
+Massive Bio offers an independent cancer treatment analysis as well as free clinical trial matching for lymphoma cancer patients.
 Our patient advocates work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.

 There are approximately 1,442 Lymphoma clinical trials and 158 trials specific to Follicular Lymphoma that are recruiting patients in the United States right now.
 With such an extensive list, many of them could be beneficial for you.
 Our team of patient advocates, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.

 Copanlisib and Rituximab in Relapsed Indolent B-cell Non-Hodgkin's Lymphoma (iNHL)

 Study of Copanlisib in Combination With Standard Immunochemotherapy in Relapsed Indolent Non-Hodgkin's Lymphoma (iNHL)

 Safety, PD & Efficacy of MT-3724 for the Treatment of Patients With Relapsed or Refractory DLBCL

 PK,PD, Safety and Tolerability of Multiple Dose Regimens of MT-3724 With Gemcitabine and Oxaliplatin for the Treatment of Patients With Relapsed/Refractory Diffuse Large B Cell Non-Hodgkin's Lymphoma